joric/jir/README.md

 Use IRSender with ESP-12F and IR LED to send the codes.

 IR receiver and transmitter modules are from 37-in-1 sensors set.
 3.3V regulator is AMS1117-based.
-Note that ESP12-F died from 5V in about a week.
+Note that ESP12-F dies from 5V in about a week.
 NodeMCU modules are better (built in UART and 3.3V LDO) but they're a little bit expensive.

-There are a few type of IR codes I couldn't make short (32-bit NEC) codes work on my devices so I went with raw ones (long sequences of numbers) sent at 38 KHz.
+There are a few types of IR codes, I couldn't make short codes work on my devices so I went with raw ones (long sequences of numbers) sent at 38 KHz.
 They ought to be [F12](http://www.hifi-remote.com/johnsfine/DecodeIR.html#F12) codes (download [IrScrutinizer](https://github.com/bengtmartensson/IrScrutinizer/releases/) to decode raw format).

 You can also capture codes using [IrScrutinizer](https://github.com/bengtmartensson/IrScrutinizer/releases) with Arduino Nano